 Again, reference those lists to determine who is likely to be on spot-kick duty.
 The designated penalty kick taker may lose the responsibility if he misses one and it’s also worth watching out for teams who tend to rotate their ‘takers’.
 Some clubs have had strange rules in the past whereby the ‘fouled’ player would not take the resulting kick.

-To summarise – we’re privileged to have ready access to some terrific Big Data and infographics nowadays.
-These can be a goldmine for fantasy football players, so make full use of them, especially when assessing the merits of dead ball specialists – after all, as we’ve clearly shown you, not all set-piece takers are equal!
+Identify which teams you feel are strongest.
+These can be a goldmine for fantasy football players, so make full use of them, especially when assessing the merits of their dead ball specialists – after all, as we’ve clearly shown you, not all set-piece takers are equal!